https://newsletter.en.creamermedia.com

 “Wind and solar power plants have a very limited operational lifetime.
 You have to replace them every few years.
 How many years?
 We don’t know.
 What we do know, is that it doesn’t last 25 years at grid scale,” he said.

-He noted that grid-scale solar panels from China last between 12 to 15 years, a far cry from the 25 to 35 years often projected in net-zero analyses.
-He clarified that, while certain solar panels on residential rooftops might last 25 to 30 years, this longevity did not apply to grid-scale infrastructure owing to the optimisation of materials for cost-efficiency.
+He noted that the newest grid-scale solar panels from China last between 12 to 15 years, a far cry from the 25 to 35 years often projected in net-zero analyses.
+He clarified that, while certain solar panels on residential rooftops might last 25 to 35 years, this longevity did not apply to grid-scale infrastructure owing to the optimisation of materials for cost-efficiency.

-He pointed out that windmills, particularly offshore installations, often had operational lifespans of just 8 to 20 years owing to factors such as sea salt corrosion.
+He pointed out that windmills, particularly offshore installations, often had operational lifespans of just 8 to 15 years owing to factors such as sea salt corrosion.
+He added that 'repowering' is another aspect that shortens the life of wind and solar installations.

 Another major challenge Schernikau highlighted was the issue of intermittency.
 He pointed to studies carried out over three years, which showed that wind and solar were able to meet energy demands when demand was at an absolute minimum and generation was at an absolute maximum.
 However, it was far from capable of meeting peak energy demand at any stage.